AswinKaruppiah/abstrabit-assignment/README.md

 Live Demo:
 👉 https://abstrabit-assignment-mu.vercel.app/

-## ❓ Challenges Faced & Solutions
+## ❓ Challenges Faced & How I Solved Them

-### What problems did you run into and how did you solve them?

 One of the main challenges I faced was that **Supabase was completely new to me**.
 Initially, I wasn’t sure where to start or how to properly integrate it into the project.

-I especially struggled with understanding how to store and manage data in Supabase.
-To overcome this, I took a self-learning approach.
-I referred to the official documentation, watched YouTube tutorials, and used ChatGPT to clarify concepts and resolve specific issues.
+I struggled with understanding how to store and manage data in Supabase.
+To overcome this, I followed a self-learning approach by referring to the watching YouTube tutorials and using ChatGPT to clarify concepts and resolve issues.

+After successfully implementing data storage, I faced another challenge with retrieving data in real-time.
+I wasn’t sure how to approach real-time data fetching at first.
+Again through research tutorials and guidance from ChatGPT, I was able to enable real-time subscriptions and successfully implement real-time data retrieval.

-Through consistent learning and experimentation, I was able to understand how Supabase works and successfully implement data storage and management in the project.
+Through consistent learning and experimentation, I gained a solid understanding of Supabase and successfully completed both data storage and real-time data management in the project.

 ## 📂 Project Setup